huahaofeng/v8-wiki/Cross-compiled-Build.md

 use `scp -P 3333 your-file-want-to-copy-into root@localhost:~/` to copy files into/out from.'

-**Note: about Fedora-riscv more inf,please visit https://fedoraproject.org/wiki/Architectures/RISC-V/Installing**
+**Note: more info about Fedora-riscv ,please visit https://fedoraproject.org/wiki/Architectures/RISC-V/Installing**